 b.
-Financial Standing
+Credit and Financial Standing

 - i.
 Unsatisfactory history of meeting financial obligations (including, but not limited to timely payment of rent, outstanding judgments, or a history of late payment of bills) will be considered.
-Applicants will not be rejected solely based on credit score.
-To ensure a fair and unbiased screening process, all applications will be ran through a 3rd party screen process that produces an applicant report.
-If an applicant is rejected based on the applicant report, they will be provided the name of the applicant report bureau that performed the applicant report.
-Management will not disclose the specifics of any information reported by the applicant report bureau.
-Applicants will be given the opportunity to correct or clear the adverse applicant report. - ii.
+If an applicant is rejected based on the credit report, they will be provided the name of the credit bureau that performed the credit.
+Management will not disclose the specifics of any information reported by the credit bureau.
+Applicants will be given the opportunity to correct or clear the adverse credit. - ii.
 The inability to verify credit references is a factor for rejection of an application.
 Consideration will be given for special circumstances in which credit has not been established.